 - court accompaniment and support during trials for those severely traumatized by the crime;

-- transportation to court and other proceedings for older adult victims and witnesses and victims and witnesses with disabilities, as required by their particular circumstances;
+- transportation to court and other proceedings for older adult survivors and witnesses, including those with disabilities, as required by their particular circumstances;

-- training of hospital staff in collecting and preserving crime evidence and the special needs of vulnerable victims;
+- training of hospital staff in collecting and preserving crime evidence and in the special needs of vulnerable survivors;

 - intercession with employers and creditors, if required;